spriyansh/Micro-Array-Data-Analysis/Data_Preprocessing/README.md

 * **The data can be fetched from the following sources**
 1. From [Gene Expression Omnibus (GEO) Database](https://www.ncbi.nlm.nih.gov/geo/) use [this](https://raw.githubusercontent.com/spriyansh/Micro-Array-Data-Analysis/master/Data_Preprocessing/get_geo_data.R) script.
 2. From ```.CEL``` files use this script.

+* **Outputs**
+1. *Expression Data* - Rows names are Probe Ids and columns headers are sample names.
+2. *Phenotype Data* - Contains information about the samples, rows should be equal to the columns headers of expression set.
+3. *Feature Data* - Conatains annotation values for Probe Ids of th Expression set.